pybamm-team/PyBaMM/README.md

 ### Linux

-For instructions on installing PyBaMM on Debian-based distributions, please see [here](INSTALL-LINUX.md)
+For instructions on installing PyBaMM on Debian-based distributions, please see [here](INSTALL-LINUX-MAC.md)

+### Mac OS

+For instructions on installing PyBaMM on Mac OS distributions, please see [here](INSTALL-LINUX-MAC.md)

 ### Windows